-nitment to the student-athletes and to SAAS, and must be able to balance my own academics and other here (this is especially important during peak periods, such as midterms and finals) I must arrive on time unless otherwise excused. and will notify SAAS when I may be running late.
-I will work with the student-athlete for the full hour I will seek out the stud dent-athlete and then the counselor(s) on duty if a student-athlete does not arrive on time.
-I understand that all tu atorial appointments must take place in SAAS and are not permitted elsewhere.
-I must take the initiati sessions as needed ve and work with student-athletes in scheduling, rescheduling, or setting up extra I understand that all in nformation obtained from SAAS and information that the student-athlete conveys during the tu torial session is confidential during my employment and after my employment has terminated.
-I am not permitted to discuss such information with faculty, the media, or anyone outside the profession al staff of SAAS.
-I will work towards m notivating and building self-confidence in the student-athletes, making sure to always display positiv re reinforcement when appropriate and know that I am to work towards the student-athlete's inc dependence. make note of this on f Assistant, and/or Tuto I must turn in the appr ropriate paperwork before I leave each day/night When I need to request to reschedule st time off, I will notify SAAS in advance and will work with my student-athletes ast fulfill each semester's tutor training requirements.
-If I am unable to attend a the Tutorial Training Coordinator and will watch the videotape of the session My hours may fluctua ite, depending upon events such as the student-athletes' practice/travel schedules, University breaks, or need agent, marketing agen y not be an agent or be employed by or act on behalf of an agent (e.g. sports at or financial advisor to athletes, or any such agent's employee, iate including "runners"). anot arrange, provide or promise any benefits to any USC student-athlete or their relatives or friends) or do so on behalf of anyone else.
-I understand that I car relatives or friends) o anot have any contact with any USC prospective student-athlete (or their off USC's campus. onsibilities with an SAAS representative and by initialing each one, I verify that I fully understand these this form, I agree to accept these responsibilities and understand that upon committing an offense my ted.
-Learning Assistant/Tutor Nat Signature: me:Semester/Year: Date: Tutorial Coordinator: Date:
+the student-athletes and to SAAS, and must be able to balance my own academics and other is especially important during peak periods, such as midterms and finals) I must arrive on time and will nunless otherwise excused. notify SAAS when I may be running late.
+I will work with the student-athlete for the full hour I will seek out the student-athlete and then the counselor(s) on duty if a student-athlete does not arrive on time.
+I understand that all tutorial appo pintments must take place in SAAS and are not permitted elsewhere.
+I must take the initiative and wor sessions as needed k with student-athletes in scheduling, rescheduling, or setting up extra I understand that all information obtained from SAAS and information that the student-athlete conveys during the tutorial session on is confidential during my employment and after my employment has terminated.
+I am not permitte ed to discuss such information with faculty, the media, or anyone outside the professional staff of S SAAS.
+I will work towards motivating a nd building self-confidence in the student-athletes, making sure to always display positive reinforce ment when appropriate and know that I am to work towards the student-athlete's independence make note of this on feedback for Assistant, and/or Tutor(s) tes' academics (grades, notes, reading, overall success), and must rms and communicate with the appropriate staff member(s), Learning I must turn in the appropriate pap perwork before I leave each day/night When I need to request time off, to reschedule I will notify SAAS in advance and will work with my student-athletes ch semester's tutor training requirements.
+If I am unable to attend a Training Coordinator and will watch the videotape of the session My hours may fluctuate, dependi ng upon events such as the student-athletes' practice/travel schedules, University breaks, or need agent or be employed by or act on behalf of an agent (e.g. sports al advisor to athletes, or any such agent's employee, ng "runners"). e, provide or promise any benefits to any USC student-athlete or eir relatives or friends) or do so on behalf of anyone else.
+I understand that I cannot have an relatives or friends) off USC's cannot have an area of the state of t ny contact with any USC prospective student-athlete (or their ampus. with an SAAS representative and by initialing each one, I verify that I fully understand these I agree to accept these responsibilities and understand that upon committing an offense my Learning Assistant/Tutor Name:Signature: Semester/Year: Date: Tutorial Coordinator: Date:

-Student-Athlete Academic Services Employee Confidentiality Statement

-As an employee of Studen nt-Athlete Academic Services at the University of Southern California, I,, understand that I may have access to confidential Additionally, I may have faculty, which should be program, I am also accept es, student records, test results, student progress in class and other sensitive data. verbal or writing communication with SAAS staff, university staff, or university kept confidential.
-I am aware that by accepting employment with SAAS and its tutorial ting the responsibility to preserve the confidentiality of this information.
-Failure to do nation of my employment. ifidentiality statement and understand and accept the responsibility to preserve the ic records and other sensitive information.
-Signature Date Student-Athlete Academic Services Information Verification Agreement , authorize the office of Student-Athlete Academic Services to access cord for the purpose of verifying that I meet the minimum standards set forth by the lifornia, the College Readling and Learning Association, and SAAS to be employed as Signature Date Employee ID
+Student-Athlete Academic Services Employee Confidentiality Statement information such as grades, Additionally, I may have ve faculty, which should be ke program, I am also accepting so may result in the terminal Athlete Academic Services at the University of Southern California, I, Signature Date Student-Athlete Academic Services Information Verification Agreement , authorize the office of Student-Athlete Academic Services to access rd for the purpose of verifying that I meet the minimum standards set forth by the ornia, the College Readling and Learning Association, and SAAS to be employed as Signature Date Employee ID